-Some of our Medicare claims may be subject to policies issued by Palmetto GBA and Noridian Healthcare Solutions, our former and current Medicare Administrative Contractor for California, respectively.
-Palmetto GBA, acting on behalf of many MACs, recently issued a Local Coverage Decision that affects coverage, coding and billing of many molecular diagnostic assays.
-Under this Local Coverage Determination, Palmetto GBA will not cover any molecular diagnostic assays, such as the enumeration component of our current assays, unless the test is expressly included in a National Coverage Determination issued by CMS or a Local Coverage

-Determination or coverage article issued by Palmetto GBA.
-Currently, laboratories may submit coverage determination requests to Palmetto GBA for consideration and apply for a unique billing code for each assay (which is a separate process from the coverage determination).
+Some of our Medicare claims may be subject to policies issued by Palmetto GBA and Noridian Healthcare Solutions, our former and current MACs for California, respectively.
+Palmetto GBA is contracted with CMS to administer the MoIDx program, which sets guidelines for coding, coverage and reimbursement of molecular diagnostic assays.
+Palmetto GBA has issued a Local Coverage Determination, whereby Palmetto GBA will not cover many molecular diagnostic assays, such as the enumeration component of our current assays juncluded in a National Coverage Determination issued by CMS or a Local Coverage Determination or coverage determination requests to Palmetto GBA for consideration and apply for a unique billing code for each assay (which is a separate process from the coverage determination).
 In the event that a non-coverage determination is issued, the laboratory must wait six months following the determination to submit a new request.
-Palmetto GBA currently has a negative coverage determination for the enumeration component of CTC assays, but there is no such negative coverage determination for the analysis component of such CTC assays.
-Denial (or continuation of denial) of coverage for the enumeration component of our current and anticipated CTC assays by Palmetto GBA or its successor MAC, Noridian Healthcare Solutions, or reimbursement at inadequate levels, would have a material adverse impact on our business and on market acceptance of our current assays and our planned future assays.
-Noridian Healthcare Solutions intends to follow, for CTC assays, the positive or negative coverage determinations which from time to time Palmetto GBA makes.
-On November 27, 2013, Palmetto GBA denied our request for coverage for the enumeration/detection portion of our testing.
+Palmetto GBA currently has a negative coverage determination for the enalysis component of CTC assays.
+Denial (or continuation of denial) of coverage for the enumeration component of our current and anticipated CTC assays by Palmetto GBA or uscressor MAC, Noridian Healthcare Solutions, which adopts coverage policies set by the MoIDx program.
+On November 27, 2013, Palmetto GBA denied our request for coverage for the enumeration shich from time to time Palmetto GBA makes as well as any coverage policy changes set by the MoIDx program.
+On November 27, 2013, Palmetto GBA denied our request for coverage for the enumeration of our testing.
 We have not received any other indications to suggest that the negative coverage determination will be reversed.
-The CTC enumeration counts disease burden and is a prognostic test, and although valuable, it does not meet many of the medical necessity requirements of Medicare and the payors.
-We intend to pursue payment for the capture portion of our CTC technology that allows us to run our diagnostic testing for some of our Target-Selector assays.
+The CTC enumeration counts disease burden and is a prognostic testing for some of our Target-Selector assays.